Ex-officer wants jury to hear about 2019 George Floyd arrest

-MINNEAPOLIS (AP) — Lawyers for a former Minneapolis police officer charged in George Floyd’s death are renewing requests that the judge allow evidence of a previous arrest during which Floyd was found with drugs and had to be removed from his vehicle, saying it could prove that Floyd shared blame for his death.
+MINNEAPOLIS (AP) — A lawyer for a former Minneapolis police officer charged in George Floyd’s death asked the judge again Tuesday to allow evidence of a previous arrest during which Floyd was found with drugs, a request the prosecutor derided as an attempt to “smear” Floyd’s character.

 Hennepin County Judge Peter Cahill previously rejected Chauvin’s attempt to tell the jury about the 2019 arrest, but heard fresh arguments Tuesday from both sides.